csi4999-mims/Website/README.md

 environment:

 1. An installation of [PHP][php]
+2. An installation of git
-2. A database with the ability to create databases and grant access to those databases
+3. A MySQL (or [similar][cake-supported-databases]) installation with the ability to create databases and grant access to those databases
-3. The ability to run [`composer`][composer]
+4. An installation of [`composer`][composer]

 [php]: https://secure.php.net/
 [cake-supported-databases]: https://book.cakephp.org/3.0/en/orm/database-basics.html#supported-databases